GrahamDumpleton-abandoned/mod_wsgi-docs/how-to-contribute-back.rst

 donation except the ability to ask questions related to a companies internal use, where confidential information is involved, via private email rather than in public on the mailing list.

-In the future, exclusive or priority access may be provided to better quality documentation.
-This will depend though on time being available to write such documentation.